dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 I wouldn't want it at all.
 And yet, ironically, now that I've learned all this, I can see it, but I'm in no position to effectively use it.

+#### Horace, Carmina, IX, Book 4.
+9. 45.

+> Non possidentem multa vocaveris
+>
+> recte beatum; rectius occupat
+>
+> nomen beati, qui deorum
+>
+> muneribus sapienter uti
+>
+> duramque callet pauperiem pati
+>
+> peiusque leto flagitium timet,
+>
+> non ille pro caris amicis
+>
+> aut patria timidus perire.

+Translation:

+> You will not rightly call him a happy man who possesses much; he
+> more rightly earns the name of happy who is skilled in wisely using
+> the gifts of the gods, and in suffering hard poverty, and who fears
+> disgrace as worse than death.

 ## Go Watch A TED Talk!

 ### On Self-Awareness, Empathy && Radical Self-Love

 Note: I haven't actually watched these yet.
 I'm mostly including them